someguy599/Deep-Learners/content/mini-project/movie-clustering/_index.md

 ---
 ## Data Acquisition

 We were given a dataset of 300 random fictional movies and their respective genres (could be multiple), runtimes (minutes), popularities (1-100), average rating (1-10).
+The data was already cleaned.

 ---
 ## Data Analysis